Maui: Agriculture

 Maui's primary agriculture products are corn and other seeds, fruits, cattle, wine, and vegetables.
+Maui has a history of producing pineapples and sugar cane.
 Specific products include coffee, macadamia nuts, papaya, flowers and fresh pineapple.
 In 1974, Emil Tedeschi of the Napa Valley winegrower family of Calistoga, California, established the first Hawaiian commercial winery, the Tedeschi Winery (later Maui Wine) at Ulupalakua Ranch, initially focused on pineapple wine.

 Historically, Maui's primary products were sugar and pineapple.
 Maui Land & Pineapple Company and Hawaiian Commercial and Sugar Company (HC&S, a subsidiary of Alexander and Baldwin Company) dominated agricultural activity.
 In 2016, sugar production ended.
 Haliimaile Pineapple Co. grows pineapple on former Maui Land & Pineapple Co. land.

 In November 2014, a Maui County referendum enacted a moratorium on genetically engineered crops.
 Shortly thereafter Monsanto and other agribusinesses obtained a court injunction suspending the moratorium.

 In 2018, Canadian pension fund Public Sector Pension Investment Board purchased A&B's Maui farmlands (41,000 acres) and contracted with Mahi Pono, a subsidiary of Trinitas Partners to return these fallow lands to agriculture.
 Mahi Pono also has a controlling interest in Maui Cattle Company.